SandeepAnala1/NYC-TAXI-Data-Engineering-Project/misc/Notes.md

 - **Current Setup:** Using **LRS** for the storage account to reduce costs.
 - **Production Environment:** GRS may be a more suitable choice if avoiding data loss due to a regional event is critical.
 --------------------------------------------

+# 2) Short Notes on Hierarchical Namespace

+- **Feature for Data Lake**: Essential for creating a data lake; without it, the storage account defaults to blob storage.
+- **Blob Storage vs. Data Lake**:
+  - Blob storage: Flat file structure with files in containers.
+  - Data lake: Supports a folder hierarchy (containers → folders → subfolders).
+- **Folder Structure**: Enables organized file storage with containers and nested folders, unlike blob storage.
+- **Data Analysis**: Facilitates easier data analysis and table creation due to structured organization.
+- **Optional Setting**: Must enable hierarchical namespace during storage account creation; not enabled by default.
+- **Practical Example**: Common structure includes containers like **bronze**, **silver**, and **gold**, with folders for specific files in each.